namekeptanonymous/Error404/README.md

 #### Overview
 The Error 404 team is committed to fostering a cooperative and productive atmosphere.
 We've established guidelines for effective communication, structured teamwork, and high-quality work output.

+We are currently working on creating a ChatterBox, a versatile communication platform designed to replicate the messaging and user functionalities of Discord.
+Chatterbox's frontend is designed with React.js, CSS and Tailwind for layout and styling while the backend is constructed with Firebase.

 #### Meeting Frequency and Communication
 - We will hold weekly meetings to discuss progress, plan future tasks, and address any issues.
 - All team members agree to respond to emails and texts as soon as possible, typically within 24 hours.